 Rate of tween - the rate at which the tween occurs between the two keyframes need not be constant.

-Click on the tween layer between the beginning and ending points of the tween, in the Property Inspector click on the Ease value and set it - negative values ease in (animation begins slowly and then speeds up) and positive values ease out (begin quickly and then slows down).
+Click on the tween layer between the beginning and ending points of the tween, in the Properties panel, click on the Ease value and set it - negative values ease in (animation begins slowly and then speeds up) and positive values ease out (begins quickly and then slows down).
 The maximum setting is +-100; you may not see much difference with absolute values under say 50.
 The Custom Ease graph is accessible through clicking the pencil icon to the left of the Ease value; with it you can have parts of the tween go backwards and then forward again.

 Animate has some default motion tweens that you can use.
 First create a symbol, then with an instance of this symbol selected on the stage, select Window>Motion Presets>Default Presets.
 When you click on a preset, a preview of the preset will appear.
 To apply this preset to the instance of the symbol on the stage, you simply click apply.